A Little Exercise Goes a Long Way towards Prolonging Life Span

 • Regular exercisers (meet guidelines) – 11% of participants

-• Insufficiently active (don’t meet guidelines) – 22% of participants
+• Insufficiently active (do not meet guidelines) – 22% of participants

 • Weekend Warriors – 4%

 By the end of 2016, 8,802 of the participants died.
 The results revealed insufficient exercisers, as well as weekend warriors, have a 30% lower risk of dying than inactive adults.
 Results for regular exercisers were only slightly better; they lowered their risk by 35%.
 Furthermore, active individuals significantly reduce their chance of heart disease, which is the leading cause of death in America.
-The participants that exercised versus those that didn’t had a 40% lower risk of heart disease.
+The participants who exercised versus those who did not exercise had a 40% lower risk of heart disease.
 As for the second leading cause of death in America – cancer – exercisers had an 18% lower chance of being diagnosed.
-In addition to reducing chances of heart disease, exercise also combats dementia, depression, high blood pressure, sleep deprivation, and diabetes.
-With all these benefits, there’s no reason not to exercise.
+In addition to reducing the chances of heart disease, exercise also combats dementia, depression, high blood pressure, sleep deprivation, and diabetes.
+With all these benefits, there is no reason not to exercise.
 Even if the workout is short or only on the weekends, it will drastically improve your quality of life.

 “It is very encouraging news that being physically active on just one or two occasions per week is associated with a lower risk of death, even among people who do some activity but don’t quite meet recommended exercise levels,” said the study’s lead author, Associate Professor Emmanuel Stamatakis, from the University of Sydney.